 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior.
+This datapoint is a measure of the percentage of long-term residents receiving antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used only where medically required.
+In some situations, excessive reliance on these medications may suggest a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric is a measure of the percentage of long-term patients taking antianxiety medications.
+This figure is an indication of the percentage of long-term stay patients taking antianxiety medications.

 Managing Depression Among Residents